FELLOWSHIP PROGRAM IN ENDOCRINOLOGY AND METABOLISM

 interests, supported throughout his career by National Institutes of Health

 (NIH) grants, include the mechanisms of interactions between insulin and

 insulin-like growth factors with their receptors, particularly, in the

 human ovary; endocrine manifestations of AIDS; and clinical outcome studies

-Gerald Bernstein, MD, FACP, Attending Physician, Associate Clinical Professor, Albert Einstein College of Medicine
+Gerald Bernstein, MD, FACP, Attending Physician, Associate Clinical Professor, Icahn School of Medicine at Mount Sinai

 Dr. Bernstein graduated from Dartmouth College and Tufts University School of Medicine.
 He completed a research fellowship in Endocrinology at Montefiore Medical Center, and is board certified in internal medicine and in endocrinology and metabolism.
 Dr. Bernstein serves on the National Board of Directors of the ADA, its Research Foundation, and many of its national committees; he is a former president of the ADA as well as the ADA’s New York Downstate affiliate.
 He is on the Editorial Board of the publication Clinical Diabetes; is the author of a number of clinical and scientific papers; and he has written the book, If it Runs in Your Family: Diabetes Mellitus, Reducing Your Risk.

 Agustin Busta, MD, Director, Diabetes Clinic; Director, Clinical Trials Unit.